conniedonahue/file-compare/README.md

 To run this application in Docker, do the following:

-1. _Clone this repo:_ Grab the HTTPS URL from the main page of this repository and clicking the `<> Code` button.
+1. _Clone this repo:_ Grab the HTTPS URL from the main page of this repository by clicking the `<> Code` button.
 Open a Terminal and change the current working directory to where you'd like the cloned repository to be stored.
 Use following git command: `git clone https://github.com/conniedonahue/file-compare.git`.
 2. _Enter the directory in your terminal:_ `cd file-compare`
 3. _Build the Docker image:_ `docker build -t file-compare-api .` Note: the `-t` flag sets the tag for the image, feel free to replace `file-compare-api` with a different tag (although if you do, make sure to use your replaced name in the following steps).
 4. _Run the Container:_ After building the image, you can run your application with the following command: `docker run -d -p 3000:3000 --rm --name file-compare-api file-compare-api`.
 The `-d` flag runs the container in detached mode.
 The `-p flag` maps port `3000` on your local machine to port `3000` inside the Docker container. `--rm` removes the container upon exiting, and `--name` assigns the container its name.